Shifting From Passive Quality Reporting to Active Nudging to Influence Consumer Choice of Health Plan

-Prior to her work at RAND, Mathews was employed as a data research analyst in the workers' compensation insurance industry where she contributed through predictive analytics used for claims handling improvements as well as other network and operational program evaluations.
-Mathews also worked at the Office of Immigration Statistics in the Department of Homeland Security evaluating the flow of nonimmigrant admissions.
+Prior to her work at RAND, she was employed as a data research analyst in the workers' compensation insurance industry where she contributed through predictive analytics used for claims handling improvements as well as other network and operational program evaluations.
+She also worked at the Office of Immigration Statistics in the Department of Homeland Security evaluating the flow of nonimmigrant admissions.
 She was a graduate fellow at the National Institutes of Health working for the National Institute of Child Health and Development on methods of adjusted comparison of medians for interval type outcomes.
-Mathews received her Master of applied statistics from Pennsylvania State University.
+She received her Master of Applied Statistics from Pennsylvania State University.

 Mathews M, Agniel D, Elliott MN, Martino SC, Guerino P, Orr N, Ng JH, and Beckett MK, "The Development of a Patient-Reported Functional Limitations Index," American Journal of Managed Care, 26(7), 2020

 Mathews M, Parast L, Tolpadi A, Marc MN, Flow-Delwiche L, and Becker K, "Methods for Improving Response Rates in an Emergency Department Setting - A Randomized Feasibility Study," Survey , 12(1), 2019

 Martino SC, Mathews M, Damberg CL, Mallett JS, Orr N, Ng JH, Agniel D, Tamayo L, Elliott MN, "Rates of Disenrollment From Medicare Advantage Plans Are Higher for Racial/Ethnic Minority Beneficiaries," Medical Care, 59(9), 2021